 This property is truly the heart of the alvar.
 Protecting this piece of the puzzle, which was recently a proposed site for a shooting range, is essential to the long-term successful conservation of Carden Alvar.
 The property is a known breeding location for rare birds like eastern meadowlark, whip-poor-will, eastern wood-pewee, common nighthawk, golden-winged warbler and wood thrush.
 The endangered loggerhead shrike, Blanding’s turtle and snapping turtle are also expected to make use of the high-quality grassland and wetland habitats on the property.

 We need your help!

-Together with our local conservation partner, the Couchiching Conservancy, NCC must raise $1,000,000 by spring 2021 to ensure this important globally rare habitat remains protected and intact forever.
+Together with our local conservation partner, the Couchiching Conservancy, NCC must raise $1,000,000 by spring 2021 to ensure this important globally rare habitat remains protected and intact for the long term.
 We are looking for committed supporters to pledge funds over three years to help purchase the property and to fund vital, on-going stewardship work needed to manage these lands for the long term.